 John Morton’s daughter Eliza writes about her early days in Basking Ridge about the December 13, 1776 capture of General Lee at Widow White’s Tavern just down the street near Colonial Drive.

-The Morton house was a two story home situated half way down the hill behind the church.
-Studies indicate that the early colonists to this region adapted the “half-timber” style of construction then popular in Europe, which used a frame of braced timbers filled-in with masonry.
-The “bank house” was a popular form of home during this period, typically constructed into a hillside for protection during the cold winters and hot summers of the region.
+The Morton house was a two-story home halfway down the hill behind the church.
+Studies indicate that the early colonists to this region adapted the “half-timber” style of construction, which was popular in Europe, using a frame of braced timbers filled in with masonry.
+The “bank house” was a popular form of home during this period, typically constructed on a hillside for protection during the region’s cold winters and hot summers.
 On one side the parlor windows were even with the ground and on the other was a high porch with seats.
 Steps lead to the 2nd story.
-In front was a small courtyard, as gardens flanked down the hill.
-Furnished from their New York belongings, it was referred to as a “gentleman’s residence.”
+In front was a small courtyard, as gardens flanked the hill.
+Furnished from their New York belongings, it was called a “gentleman’s residence.”
 The Boudinout estate was a mere half mile up the road.
 Lord Stirling’s “The Buildings” were two miles down the road.
-In addition to his home, he owned a nearby grist mill in Veal Town (most likely the stone reconstructed Van Dorn Mill)
+In addition to his home, he owned a nearby grist mill in Veal Town (most likely the stone-reconstructed Van Dorn Mill)

 “Baskinridge was in a retired, pleasant situation, enclosed by some high land called ‘the Long Hills.’
 It was a secure place from the British, and at times in the center of the American Army.
 The head-quarters of Washington were at Morristown, only seven miles distant.
 The hospital was located on Mr. Morton’s estate.
 It was long, low log building, situated on a rising ground in a meadow: a brook ran in front of it, and supplied the inmates with water cooking and washing.
 Dr. Tilton, the director of the medical department with Dr. Stevenson, Dr Coventry, and other physicians, had rooms in my father’s house; and a small school-house was converted into an apothecary’s shop.
 This arrangement continued more than two years, and the society of these gentlemen was very agreeable.”